 The REACHOUT series of interviews aim at collecting more personal views from colleagues developing and applying climate services for urban adaptation and resilient development, get more insight on the state of knowledge, the main ongoing discourse, and get a more concrete view of what their work encompasses.
-A sneak peak, so to say, behind the jargon and throbbing sentences used in policy documents and research proposals.
+A sneak peek, so to say, behind the jargon and throbbing sentences used in policy documents and research proposals.
 Throughout the project, team members will complete a round of interviews.
 One colleague will interview another, and the interviewed colleague then conducts the following interview of the next team member and so on.
 As each member interviews and gets interviewed in this manner, all topics will be covered over the duration of this project.

 Read our latest interview featuring

 Landscape architect, MLA – Climate Change Adaptation Coordinator, Resilience & Sustainability Department, Strategic Planning, Resilience, Innovation & Documentation Division, City of Athens